-To properly perform budgeting of your project, it’s important to make cost predictions, which is quite a challenge since each case is unique and you can’t know all the pitfalls that await you and will require financial resources.
+To be able to properly set a budget for your project, it’s important to make cost predictions, which can be quite a challenge since each case is unique and you can’t know all the pitfalls that await you and will require financial resources.

-Yet, you still should take certain aspects of the process into account since they impact the costs:
+Nevertheless, you should take certain aspects of the process into account since they’ll definitely impact the costs:

 Women’s health apps cover a lot of health aspects and are of good use for women on a daily basis.
 However, medical attention and regular check-ups at the doctor's office are essential.

-That's why the app can be presented rather as a helpful part of the healthcare routine that allows tracking period & predict it to be more prepared, capturing body changes to describe them to a doctor in detail, and so on.
+Therefore, the app you develop can be presented rather as a helpful part of one’s healthcare routine that allows tracking and predicting periods to be more prepared, capturing body changes to describe them to a doctor in detail, and so on.

-Our team would like to thank you for willing to contribute to this industry since it was taboo for centuries — we need to make the life of women easier & safer!
+Our team would like to also thank you for being willing to contribute to this industry since it has been taboo for too many centuries, and we need to try to make the life of women easier & safer!